-- 1. The regulatory authority shall have the following duties: - (a) fixing or approving, in accordance with transparent criteria, transmission or distribution tariffs $\frac{1}{2}$ and $\overline{\otimes}$ their methodologies; - (b) ensuring compliance of transmission and distribution system operators and, where relevant, system owners, as well as of any electricity undertakings ⇒ and other market participants, ⇔ with their obligations under this Directive ⇒, the [recast of Regulation 714/2009 as proposed by COM(2016)861/2], the network codes adopted pursuant to Article 54 and Article 55 of [recast of Regulation 714/2009 as proposed by COM(2016)861/2], the network codes adopted by COM(2016)861/2], and the guidelines adopted pursuant to Article 57 of [recast of Regulation 714/2009 as proposed by COM(2016)861/2 ⇔ and other relevant Community S Union S legislation, including as regards cross-border issues; - (c) approving products and procurement process for non-frequency ancillary services; - (d) implementing the network codes and Guidelines adopted pursuant to Articles 54 to 57 of the [recast of Regulation 714/2009 as proposed by COM(2016)861/2] through national measures or, where so required, coordinated regional or Union-wide measures;
+- 1. The regulatory authority shall have the following duties: - (a) fixing or approving, in accordance with transparent criteria, transmission or distribution tariffs $\frac{1}{2}$ and \bigotimes their methodologies; - (b) ensuring compliance of transmission and distribution system operators and, where relevant, system owners, as well as of any electricity undertakings ⇒ and other market participants, ⇔ with their obligations under this Directive ⇒, the [recast of Regulation 714/2009 as proposed by COM(2016)861/2], the network codes adopted pursuant to Article 54 and Article 55 of [recast of Regulation 714/2009 as proposed by COM(2016)861/2], the network codes adopted by COM(2016)861/2], and the guidelines adopted pursuant to Article 57 of [recast of Regulation 714/2009 as proposed by COM(2016)861/2 ⇔ and other relevant Community ⊠ Union ⊠ legislation, including as regards cross-border issues;

+- (c) approving products and procurement process for non-frequency ancillary services; - (d) implementing the network codes and Guidelines adopted pursuant to Articles 54 to 57 of the [recast of Regulation 714/2009 as proposed by COM(2016)861/2] through national measures or, where so required, coordinated regional or Union-wide measures;

-◆ 2009/72/EC ⇒ new
+$\mathbf{\Psi}$ 2009/72/EC ⇔ new

-- (e) \bigoplus cooperating in regard to cross-border issues with the regulatory authority or authorities of the Member States concerned and with the Agency \Rightarrow , in particular through participation in the work of the Agency's Board of Regulators pursuant to Article 22 of [recast of Regulation 713/2009 as proposed by COM(2016)863/2] \Rightarrow ; - (f) \bigoplus complying with, and implementing, any relevant legally binding decisions of the Agency and of the Commission;
+(e) \bigoplus cooperating in regard to cross-border issues with the regulatory authority or authorities of the Member States concerned and with the Agency \Rightarrow , in particular through participation in the work of the Agency's Board of Regulators pursuant to Article 22 of [recast of Regulation 713/2009 as proposed by COM(2016)863/2] (\$\Pi\$;

-(g) ensuring that interconnector capacities are made available to the utmost extent pursuant to Article 14 of [recast of Regulation 714/2009 as proposed by COM(2016)861/2];
+- (f) \bigoplus complying with, and implementing, any relevant legally binding decisions of the Agency and of the Commission; - (g) ensuring that interconnector capacities are made available to the utmost extent pursuant to Article 14 of [recast of Regulation 714/2009 as proposed by COM(2016)861/2];

-- (i) \bigoplus ensuring that there are no cross-subsidies between transmission, distribution, and supply activities; - (j) (j) monitoring investment plans of the transmission system operators, and providing in its annual report an assessment of the investment plans of the transmission system operators as regards their consistency with the Community \boxtimes Union \bigotimes -wide network development plan referred to in Article $\frac{\$(3(b))}{27(1)(b)}$ of the [recast of Regulation 714/2009 as proposed by COM(2016)861/2] Regulation (EC) No 714/2009; such assessment may include recommendations to amend those investment plans;
+- (h) → reporting annually on its activity and the fulfilment of its duties to the relevant authorities of the Member States, the Agency and the Commission.
+Such reports shall cover the steps taken and the results obtained as regards each of the tasks listed in this Article; - (i) \bigoplus ensuring that there are no cross-subsidies between transmission, distribution, and supply activities; - (j) (j) monitoring investment plans of the transmission system operators, and providing in its annual report an assessment of the investment plans of the transmission system operators as regards their consistency with the Community (j) Union (j) -wide network development plan referred to in Article $\frac{\$(3(b))}{27(1)(b)}$ of the [recast of Regulation 714/2009 as proposed by COM(2016)861/2] Regulation (EC) No 714/2009; such assessment may include recommendations to amend those investment plans;